Crunchy gluten free granola bars are even easier to make than the chewy kind, and they're super healthy!

-So that’s what I did.
-These crunchy gluten free breakfast bars began with the ingredient list for Nature Valley Oats ‘n’ Honey crunchy granola bars.
-And other than puffed rice cereal (which by the way not that you were looking to do this but may I counsel you strongly against trying to make your own homemade puffed rice cereal it is NOT worth it), I found something really interesting and fabulous in that there ingredient list…
+These crunchy granola bars began with the ingredient list for Nature Valley Oats ‘n' Honey crunchy granola bars.
+And other than puffed rice cereal, I found something really interesting and fabulous in that ingredient list…

-Nut flours.
 Nut flours!
-Now I know everybody is baking with almond flour lately (me too sometimes like in these healthy gluten free chocolate chip cookies), but I think their list was more like hazelnut, almond and somethin’ else that I don’t remember.
+Now I know everybody is baking with almond flour these days in all sorts of Paleo baking, but I think their list was more like hazelnut, almond and something else that I don't remember.
 Protein!
 Good fats!
 Use up random raw granola ingredients!

 1/3 cup (37 g) ground raw almonds

 1/3 cup (37 g) ground raw cashews

 1/2 cup (80 g) granulated coconut palm sugar

 2 cups (200 g) certified gluten free old fashioned rolled oats

 2 cups (60 g) gluten free puffed rice cereal